The purpose of this section is to show you how to create a simple CodedUI test.

 For 32-bit operating systems, the path should be "%CommonProgramFiles%\Microsoft Shared\VSTT\[Version]\UITestExtensionPackages".

-You will find the following folders in your Telerik UI for WPF installation folder - (usually C:\Program Files\Telerik\UI for WPF [version]\Binaries\WPF40\TestTools\VS[version]).
+You can find the Telerik.VisualStudio.TestTools.UITest.Extension.ExtensionsCore.dll file in the UI for WPF installation folder - usually C:\Program Files\Progress\Telerik UI for WPF [version]\Binaries\WPF40\TestTools\VS[version]\

 The Telerik.VisualStudio.TestTools.UITest.Extension.ExtensionsCore assembly must be installed into the global assembly cache (GAC).
 You can achieve this following the next steps: